 5. Remove the bay leaf and the Parmesan rind before serving.
 Discard the bay leaf.
 You can discard the Parmesan rind too, but many cooks enjoy eating these morsels after they have softened in long cooking soups and sauces.

-6. Ladle soup into bowls and top with grated Parmesan cheese.
+6. Salt and pepper to taste.
+Ladle soup into bowls and top with grated Parmesan cheese.